-What Is The Difference Between Term And Whole Life Insurance?
+Understanding Term And Whole Life Insurance

 |Feature||Term Life||Whole Life|

-|Length Of Coverage||You choose a term length, based on your needs, between 10 to 40 years.||Your coverage will last for your lifetime as long as you keep paying your premium.|
+|A term life policy has no cash value that grows over time.||You choose a term length, based on your needs, between 10 to 40 years.||Your coverage will last for your lifetime as long as you keep paying your premium.|

 |Premiums||Term life premiums are usually the cheapest.||Whole life insurance premiums are more expensive than term insurance premiums for the same coverage.|